 1/2 fennel bulb, cored and thinly sliced

 Heat olive oil on medium heat in soup pot.
 Add carrots, celery, onion and garlic.
 Cook until soft, about 15 minutes, stirring frequently.
-Add white wine, water, tomatoes, potatoes, thyme, marjoram.
+Add white wine (if using), water, tomatoes, potatoes, thyme, and marjoram.
 Season with salt and pepper.
 Simmer on medium heat for approximately 15 minutes, then add fennel fronds and fennel.
 Simmer for another 5-10 minutes until potatoes and fennel are done.
 Fennel can be cooked al dente, if desired.
 Season with more salt and pepper to taste.

 Arugula Hazelnut Pesto

 3 cups arugula

 Note: For this recipe you can use a food processor or a hand blender with mini-processor attachment.
 I prefer the low-fuss of the hand blender.
 It works great for small batches of pestos, salsas, dips and sauces.